kubernetes/website/docs/getting-started-guides/windows/index.md

 #### Host-Gateway Topology
 This topology is similar to the Upstream L3 Routing topology with the only difference being that static IP routes are configured directly on each cluster node and not in the upstream ToR.
 Each node uses a local 'l2bridge' network with a Pod CIDR assigned as before and has routing table entries for all other Pod CIDR subnets assigned to the remote cluster nodes.

-#### Overlay using OVN controller and OVS Switch Extension
+#### Overlay using OVN controller and OVS Switch Extension Topology

-TODO
+_Documentation is pending..._

 ## Setting up Windows Server Containers on Kubernetes
-To run Windows Server Containers on Kubernetes, you'll need to set up both your host machines and the Kubernetes node components for Windows and depending on your network topology, setup Routes for Pod communication on different nodes.
+To run Windows Server Containers on Kubernetes, you'll need to set up both your host machines and the Kubernetes node components for Windows and depending on your network topology, set up Routes for pod communication on different nodes.

 ### Host Setup